Dark Mofo

-Dark Mofo is the winter version of the MONA FOMA festival, also held in Tasmania.
-With many of its events taking place at night, it celebrates the darkness of the southern winter solstice and features many musical acts, large scale light installations and a winter feast.
-Due to its pagan influence and darker themes, it has been aligned with the Tasmanian Gothic aesthetic in literature and art.
+Dark Mofo is an annual mid-winter arts and culture festival held by the Museum of Old and New Art (MONA) in Hobart, Tasmania, Australia.
+Launched in 2013 as the winter counterpart of the summer MONA FOMA festival, Dark Mofo events take place at night and celebrate the darkness of the southern winter solstice, featuring many musical acts, large scale light installations and a winter feast.

+History

+Origins and early festivals (2013-2019)

-The first Dark Mofo festival was held in 2013 and featured Ryoji Ikeda's 15-kilometre-high light installation Spectra, now a permanent fixture at MONA.
+Dark Mofo was launched in 2013 by a partnership of MONA owner David Walsh, creative director Leigh Carmichael and musician Brian Ritchie.
+Carmichael stated that Dark Mofo was conceived as a "marketing exercise" to build MONA visitation during winter months.
+The festival was supported by the Tasmanian Government, who initially provided $3 million to support the festival over three years.
+The inaugural festival, held in June 2013, featured Ryoji Ikeda's 15-kilometre-high light installation spectra, now a permanent fixture at MONA.
 The first year also introduced the now annual nude solstice swim that sees over one thousand people dunk in the River Derwent at dawn on the shortest day of the year.
-Initially the nude swim was banned by police, however the support of politicians and the general public ended with it proceeding and Hobart's mayor Damon Thomas taking part.
-It has been speculated that this was in fact part of a complicated bet by MONA owner David Walsh, who made his fortune gambling.
+Initially the nude swim was banned by police.
+However, with the support of politicians and the general public, the event proceeded and Hobart's mayor Damon Thomas took part.

-Past Dark Mofo line-ups have featured musical acts such as FKA Twigs, Sunn O))), Laurie Anderson, Mogwai, Einstürzende Neubauten, Ulver, Autechre, Merzbow and The Kid Laroi.